Open-Gea/Open-Gea/README.md

 The second allows different producer users to be grouped in an organization.
 The organization user can centralize the information of all its users, through an invitation process to be part of it.
 It can also create a producer user from the same organization account.

-You can review the [sitemap](./docs/YvY-Sitemap.pdf) to understand the structure of the solution.
+You can review the original yvy [sitemap](./docs/YvY-Sitemap.pdf) to understand the structure of the open source solution.

 <!-- Cambiar el sitemap para Open Gea -->